darrylwest/pluggable-webapp/README.md

 * dotenvx
 * cors
 * date-fns
-* nodemon for the server
+* nodemon for the server (development)
+* pm2 for production cluster

 ## Other Depandencies